NNikolskaya/test_AI/README.md

 \
 ├── load_to_vector_store.py
 \
-├── search_cli.py         # Command line search interface
+├── lang_search.py         # Command line search interface
+\
+├── process_and_index.py         # Single interface for data loading

 ## Notes
 This project initially explored multiple options for semantic search using vector databases and LLM-based tools.
 Here's a quick overview of the evaluated tools and why Langchain + ChromaDB was selected as the final stack: